GCTC-NTGC/gc-digital-talent/documentation/h2-upgrade-guide.md

     - `xxl` => `x4`
   - the neat thing about this new approach is that you can actually use any number or decimal value you want, you're no longer restricted to predefined numbers or letters

+### Container syntax
+- `container` has been reworked and now requires three options (`data-h2-container="base(alignment, max_width, right_left_padding)"`):
+  - `alignment` determines which side of the parent the container hugs
+  - `max_width` should be a configured `container` key - see the Hydrogen configuration file for options
+  - `right_left_padding` defaults to 0, but allows you to apply multipliers or CSS units to the padding of the container on the left and right (this is helpful for having containers that span the full width on mobile devices but require a bit of space away from the edges)

 ### Margin and padding syntax
 - `margin` and `padding` syntax has been changed to match how their CSS syntax works
   - 1 value (e.g. `margin="b(30px)"`) will apply to all 4 sides